Optimal Regulation and Investment Incentives in Financial Networks: A Motivating Example

 Next, let us examine the incentives of banks to correlate their investments.
 To that end, we modify the network slightly: There are now two core banks (Bank 2 and Bank 3) and each owes an amount $D$ to the peripheral Bank 1.
 Each core bank also owes $0.5D$ to the other.
 The updated network is depicted in Figure \ref{fig:ex2}.
 Effectively, it is as if we had ``split'' our initial Bank 2 into two different banks that have claims on each other.
 The goal is to investigate whether these core banks have an incentive to correlate their investments.
 As before, banks maximize their expected equity values $\mathbb{E}[V_i^+]$ when making investments.

 There now exist three independently distributed risky assets whose realized gross returns equal $R_1$, $R_2$, and $R_3$, respectively, with same probability $\theta$ and 0 with the residual probability, where $R_k\geq 1.5 D$ for each $k$.
-To make this motivating example as transparent as possible, there is no safe asset, and each bank can only choose one risky asset to invest in.
-That is, a bank cannot divide its investment across different risky assets (we handle more complex cases in our analysis below).
+To make this motivating example as transparent as possible, there is no safe asset, and each bank can only choose one risky asset to invest in.\footnote{Similar conditions to the ones derived in the first part of the example guarantee that, even if a safe asset were available, banks would never choose to invest in it in equilibrium.} That is, a bank cannot divide its investment across different risky assets (we handle more complex cases in our analysis below).
 Suppose Bank 1 is fully invested in risky asset $k=1$ and let $\chi\leq 0.5 D$.

 \begin{claim} If the possible realizations of the risky assets $R_k$s are sufficiently close to each other, then it is socially efficient for banks to diversify and all invest in \emph{different} assets (e.g., each Bank $i$ fully invests in risky asset $k=i$).
 However, in all Nash equilibria, Banks 2 and 3 invest in the \emph{same} asset.
 Furthermore, for some parameter values, there are several such equilibria, including one in which both Banks 2 and 3 invest in the asset with the \emph{lowest} value $R_k$. \end{claim}